pydicom/pynetdicom/README.rst

         # Start the SCP in non-blocking mode
         scp = ae.start_server(('', 11112), block=False, evt_handlers=handlers)

-        # Send a C-ECHO request to our own Verification SCP
+        # Associate and send a C-ECHO request to our own Verification SCP
         ae.add_requested_context(VerificationSOPClass)
         assoc = ae.associate('localhost', 11112)
         if assoc.is_established: